UNIST-LOFT/SimAPR/README_detailed.md

 # cd experiments/<tool>
 # python3 search.py <# of CPU>
 ```
-This will run original order from original tools once, SeAPR algorithm once, Casino algorithm 50 times and GenProg algorithm 50 times.
+This will run original order from original tools once, SeAPR algorithm once.
+Then, the Casino algorithm and the GenProg algorithm are performed 50 times each.

 The results will be stored in `experiments/<tool>/result`.